Pants complex, TQFT and hyperbolic geometry: TQFT curve operators and their coefficient functions

 An $S$-move replaces a curve $\alpha_e\in P$ that lies in the interior of an one-holed torus subsurface $\Sigma_{1,1} \subset \s$, by a curve that lies on $\Sigma_{1,1}$ and intersects $\alpha_e$ once.
 The $S$-move leaves the graph $\Gamma$ unchanged.
 See bottom row of Figure \ref{fig:ASmoves}.

-Shortly, we will refer to an $A$ or $S$-move as an \emph{elementary move}. \end{definition} An elementary move on a pants decomposition $P$ produces another pants decomposition of $\s$.
+Shortly, we will refer to an $A$ or $S$-move as an \emph{elementary move}. \end{definition} Note that an elementary move on a pants decomposition $P$ produces another pants decomposition of $\s$.

-\begin{proposition} If $P, Q$ are pants decompositions that differ by an elementary move then $n(P,Q)=n(Q,P)=2$. \end{proposition} \begin{proof}The proof is given in \cite[Proposition 4.2]{RD}.
+\begin{proposition} If $P, Q$ are pants decompositions that differ by an elementary move, then $n(P,Q)=n(Q,P)=2$. \end{proposition} \begin{proof}The proof is given in \cite[Proposition 4.2]{RD}.
 Alternatively, the proposition follows from \cite[Theorem 1.3]{RD} and \cite[Theorem 5.1]{CM} as mentioned in Remark \ref{rem:CM}: Let $\alpha_{e_0}$ be the curve of $P$ that is changed using the $A$- or $S$-move.
 Since $I(Q, \alpha_e)=0$ for any $e\neq e_0$, and $I(Q, \alpha_{e_0})\in \{1,2\}$, Theorem \ref{thm:Asymptotic} and Remark \ref{rem:CM} imply the result. \end{proof}

 The proof of Theorem \ref{thm:lower} will occupy the next three sections.
-By Lemma \ref{lemma:split}, during the entire course of the proof, we may and will assume that the multicurve $\gamma$ doesn't have any curves isotopic to curves in $P$.
+By Lemma \ref{lemma:split}, during the entire course of the proof, we may and will assume that the multicurve $\gamma$ does not have any component isotopic to a curve in $P$.
 That is $I(\gamma, \alpha_e)\neq 0$ for each $ \alpha_e\in P$.

 With the statement of Theorem \ref{thm:inequalitiesgeneral} at hand, the reader who is eager to move to the proofs of Theorems \ref{thm:QI} and \ref{thm:volume} could move to Section \ref{sec:TSconnections} without loss of continuity.